Penguin Pebbling: A Game of Creating Belonging, Building Connection and Understanding Autistic Identity

 Download the printable Easy Read Guide

-Download and print the full card double sided card set.
+Download and print the full double-sided card set.

 Find some pebbles or other items of interest for your group.